 The consortium maintains a Cost Account, which entitles it to receive 70% of the production remaining after deducting the royalty so long as there are amounts remaining in the Cost Account.
-At December 31, 2007, there was \$11.7 million in the cost account (\$3.5 million net to the Company).
+At December 31, 2008, there was \$41.5 million in the cost account (\$14.0 million net to the Company).
 As payment of corporate income taxes the consortium pays the government an allocation of the remaining "profit oil" production from the contract area ranging from 50% to 60% of the oil remaining after deducting the royalty and the cost oil.
 The percentage of "profit oil" paid to the government as tax is a function of production rates.
 So long as amounts remain in the Cost Account, the net share that the consortium receives from production can range from a low of 67.7% of production at production rate in excess of 25,000 BOPD to a high of 82.5% of production at rates below 5,000 bopd.
 However, when the Cost Account becomes substantially recovered, the Company only recovers ongoing operating expenses and new project capital expenditures, resulting in a higher tax rate.
 The Cost Account has been substantially recovered since the first quarter of 2005.
 During 2006, the Company cost recovered 629,000 bbls for ongoing operating expenses and capital expenditures out of a theoretical maximum Cost Oil of 1,070,000 bbls which would have been recoverable if the Cost Account was full.
-In 2007, the company cost recovered 418,000 bbls for ongoing operating expenses and capital expenditures out of a theoretical maximum of 1,220,000 which would have been recoverable if the Cost Account was full.
-The lower number of bbls cost recovered in 2007 versus 2006 was primarily due to lower capital expenditures in 2007.
-Also because of the nature of the Cost Account, increases in oil prices result in a lesser number of bbls required to recover costs, therefore at higher oil prices, the Company's net reserves after taxes would decrease.
-The Company also paid \$22.1 million of royalties to the Gabon government, which is not reflected in the Company's financial statements.
+In 2007, the Company cost recovered 418,000 bbls for ongoing operating expenses and capital expenditures out of a theoretical maximum of 1,815,000 barrels which would have been recoverable if the Cost Account was full.
+Also because of the nature of the Cost Account was full.
+Also because of the nature of barrels required to recover costs, therefore at higher oil prices, the Company's net reserves after taxes would decrease, but at lower prices the Company's Cost Oil barrels increase.
+The Company also paid \$29.7 million of royalties to the Gabon government, which is not reflected in the Company's financial statements.

-VAALCO ENERGY, INC AND SUBSIDIARIES SUPPLEMENTAL INFORMATION ON OIL AND GAS PRODUCING ACTIVITIES (Unaudited)
+VAALCO ENERGY, INC AND SUBSIDIARIES SUPPLEMENTAL INFORMATION ON OIL AND GAS PRODUCING PROPERTIES (Unaudited)

-The Etame Production Sharing Contract allows for the carve-out of a development area, which was performed for the Etame field and for the Avouma field.
+The Etame Production Sharing Contract allows for the carve-out of a development area, which was performed for the Etame, Avouma and Ebouri fields.
 The Etame development area has a term of 20 years and will expire in 2021.
 The Avouma field development area has a term of 20 years and will expire in 2025.
 The Ebouri field development area has a term of 20 years and will expire in 2026.
 The balance of the Etame Marin block comprises the exploration area, which expires in July 2009 but is extendable to 2011 via an exploration well work commitment.